Nineteen years after Dr. James M. Dennis became the 32nd president of McKendree University,

 fundraising, construction, athletics and co-curricular activities.

 During Dr. Dennis’s tenure, McKendree’s growing reputation has garnered national attention.
 Prestigious publications and organizations, including U.S. News & World Report, America’s 100 Best College Buys® and Colleges of Distinction, have recognized McKendree for delivering a high-quality undergraduate education.
-McKendree University also ranks among the top 10 percent of the Midwest’s Best Regional Colleges in the 2011 edition of U.S. News Media Group’s Best Colleges report, and has been honored as one of the country’s “Great Colleges to Work For” by the Chronicle of Higher Education for three straight years.
+McKendree University also has been honored as one of the country’s “Great Colleges to Work For” by the Chronicle of Higher Education for five straight years.
 Under Dr. Dennis’s leadership, McKendree has expanded its academic course offerings to 44 undergraduate majors and graduate degree programs in education, business administration, human resource management, nursing and professional counseling.
-In 2011, McKendree announced that it will offer a doctoral program in education in curriculum design and instruction.
+In 2011, McKendree began to offer a doctoral program in education in curriculum design and instruction.

 Successful fundraising campaigns have enabled Dr. Dennis to dramatically enhance the McKendree landscape.
 His contributions include new construction of academic, fine arts, and athletic buildings, and the renovation of historic campus buildings, including Bothwell Chapel.
 In 2011, construction was completed on two new residence halls, and the campus dining hall was completely renovated.

 Dr. Dennis is actively involved with numerous professional and civic organizations.
 He currently serves on the executive board of the Council of Independent Colleges, the Associated Colleges of Illinois, and the Federation of Independent Illinois Colleges and Universities.
 Dr. Dennis is a leader in promoting volunteer service opportunities for college students and is the past president of Illinois Campus Compact, an organization dedicated to volunteerism.
-Locally, he serves on the Leadership Council for Southwestern Illinois and is a member of the Board of Directors of the St. Louis Regional Commerce and Growth Association.
+Locally, he serves on the Leadership Council for Southwestern Illinois and is on the boards of the World Affairs Council and Memorial Hospital-East.

 Dr. Dennis has lifelong ties to higher education.
 He grew up across the street from Occidental College in Los Angeles, Calif., where his father was a highly regarded member of the faculty.
 In 1966, Dr. Dennis received his Bachelor of Arts degree from Occidental.
 He went on to earn his Ph.D. at the University of Southern California.
 In addition, he attended the Claremont Graduate School Institute on Higher Education and Harvard Institute for New Presidents.
 In 1993, Dr. Dennis was awarded a J. William Fulbright Fellowship to study in Germany and examine the German system of higher education.